 - Until a final decision is made, the individual will not be allowed to participate in clinical courses.

-- If the student and/or parent contest the results of the investigation, the vendor, Verified Credentials, is required to re-investigate the disputed information within ten (10) business days from the date of the student's dispute of the report.
+- If the student and/or parent contest the results of the investigation, the vendor is required to re-investigate the disputed information within ten (10) business days from the date of the student's dispute of the report.
 The re-investigation report will be sent to the background investigation coordinator.

 - A determination will be made regarding the student's eligibility for clinical course participation and licensure/certification.

 - The Program Director will meet with the student.
 The goal of this meeting will be to verify the information is correct, to hear the student's explanation, to direct the student to the licensure/certification agency for consultation.

 - In consultation with the Academic Dean, the Program Director will determine clinical eligibility.
 Consideration will be given to:

 - Nature, seriousness and date(s) of occurrence of the violation(s);